UMAprotocol/UMIPs/UMIPs/umip-draft_domfi_alts.md

 # PRICE FEED IMPLEMENTATION

 An existing implementation of a price feed using the `api.domination.finance` endpoint is already implemented.
 Additional feeds will need to be enabled for the 9 price identifiers that are specified in this UMIP.
 The associated endpoints for these price identifiers are below.
+See the section that follows ("Price Feed Sources") that further explains the backing data source of this price feeds.

 BNB:
  * https://api.domination.finance/api/v0/price/bnbdom